mhuang74/mhuang74.github.io/content/posts/2022_plans.md

 * Machine Learning.
 Anomaly detection areas.

 My list for 2021 was too broad, and each area I dabbled in wasn't deep enough to write about.
-So for 2022, I would like to keep a narrow focus.
+So for 2022, I would like to keep a narrow focus on 2 things: Rust and Google Ads.

 __2022 Focus: Rust and Google Ads__
 * Q1: Google Ads GAQL CLI with Rust gRPC